 How Secure is VoIP?
 Safety Tips for Businesses

-VoIP (Voice over Internet Protocol) has become the backbone of modern communication.
-From small startups to large enterprises, companies are switching to VoIP because it’s cost-effective, flexible, and feature-rich.
+VoIP (Voice over Internet Protocol) has become the foundation of modern business communication.
+From small startups to multinational enterprises, organizations are adopting VoIP because it’s affordable, flexible, and packed with advanced features.

-But one question often comes up: Is VoIP secure?
+But one crucial question remains: Is VoIP truly secure?

 • Call interception

-For businesses handling sensitive data, protecting VoIP systems is just as important as securing emails or websites.
+For businesses that handle confidential data, securing VoIP is just as essential as protecting emails, websites, or cloud platforms.

 1. Call Interception

-Cybercriminals can use VoIP numbers to trick users into sharing sensitive details — similar to email phishing.
+Cybercriminals often use fake VoIP numbers to impersonate trusted contacts and trick employees into revealing passwords or company data—a tactic known as vishing, similar to email phishing.

 3. Denial-of-Service (DoS) Attacks